LikeCarter/blacklithium/content/posts/2020-02-13-visualizing-the-sudden-jump-in-coronavirus-2019-ncov-cases.md

 ---
 template: post
-title: Visualizing the sudden jump in Coronavirus (2019-nCov) cases
+title: Visualizing the sudden jump in Coronavirus cases
-slug: the-sudden-jump-in-coronavirus-(2019-ncov)-cases
+slug: the-sudden-jump-in-coronavirus-cases
 draft: false
 date: 2020-02-13T14:47:06.552Z
 description: >-
   Inconsistent numbers are being reported by health officials at the center of the outbreak.
 On February 11, the number of new confirmed cases slowed and the Dow closed at a record.
 But only a day later, health officials in Hubei province confirmed 14,840 new infections.
-The total number of confirmed cases in Hubei Province is now 48,206.
-In response, the CCP Party secretaries of Hubei province and Wuhan.
 category: Data Visualization
 tags:
   - Data Visualization
   - Epidemiology
 ---
-## What is going on with the Coronavirus?
+## What is going on with the Coronavirus (2019-nCov)?

 Inconsistent numbers are being [reported](https://www.nytimes.com/2020/02/12/health/coronavirus-cases-china.html) by health officials at the centre of the outbreak.
 On February 11, the number of new confirmed cases slowed and the Dow closed at a [record](https://www.wsj.com/articles/global-stocks-rise-as-optimism-prevails-11581503200).
 But only a day later, health officials in Hubei province confirmed 14,840 new infections.
 The total number of confirmed cases in Hubei Province is now 48,206.
 In response, the CCP [ousted](https://www.wsj.com/articles/china-ousts-top-official-in-coronavirus-outbreaks-epicenter-11581568911) the party secretaries of Hubei province and Wuhan.